yzwfromk/Capstone_Design/Capstone1_2021Spring-main/README.md

 This package uses basic libraries such as std::msgs, opencv, etc.

-Perhaps all the packages are included in the ros full package, so if the simulation environment has a full ros noetic package, no additional dependency is required.
+Perhaps all the packages are included in the ros full package, so if the simulation environment has a full ROS noetic package, no additional dependency for ROS is required.

+The simulator used in this project is CoppeliaSim(https://www.coppeliarobotics.com/).
+Vortex version is needed.